 6. Crumbled erosion remnants and a black star to the upper left.
 Bright reborn white bottom right.
 In the middle: yellow ruins or a finished plate of runny eggs.

 One day we were delivering and installing a huge painting.
 It was a Hirst or something similar, i.e., vile expensive bullshit.
 But we also knew that this one sale, and the few like it, were what in large part paid our wages, so we—my partner was an older guy named Sid—had pushed those kinds of thoughts, the bigger-picture thoughts, way down, at least as long as we were in the rich people's houses, and did our best to be invisible and friendly and get the job over with and done.

 On that day when we arrive a man with some ambiguous eurozone accent says to us, We're going to put this in the office, and he leads us to a large sun-filled room.
-We then spend the better part of an hour installing this massive painting of primary colored dots, which might as well have been dogs playing poker, over some banker's desk.
+We then spend the better part of an hour installing this massive painting of primary coloured dots, which might as well have been dogs playing poker, over some banker's desk.

 After we've finished, the man returns to assess its effect.
 Over his face breaks what can only be called an astoundingly self-satisfied and cartoonishly evil grin.
 He catches me looking at him and at first doesn't say anything, just gives me a conspiratorial wink.
 This was Neil.

 We became friends, not great friends, but he was nonetheless a pivotal person in my life, because of two things.
 First, he represented a philosophy of parasitism that I came to respect but eventually had to reject.
 And second, he introduced me to Sonny.